ChouYunShuo/CSES_Practices/README.md

 ### 13. Flight Routes

 - 2 priority queue.
 One for Dijkstra and one priority queue for each node storing the best k distance to 1.
 Push to the pq if cur size is smaller than k or cur dist is smaller then pq[cur].top()

+### 15. Course schedule

+- Topological sort.
+DFS version, push all children in the ans vector b4 the parent.
+Check if cycle exist with a status array(use unvisited, visiting, visited).